mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Software development is engineering.
 This means that it's the developer's job to consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.
 But test code and production code have different goals.

-When do you read or edit production code?
-When you're fixing a bug or extending the feature of your application.
+When do you read production code?
+When you're fixing a bug or extending existing functionality in your application.
 In all of these cases, you generally read or at least skim an entire class or module.

-In what situation do you read test code?
+When do you read test code?
 The most common one is when a test fails.
 How do you optimize for this case.
 Write your tests to make it as easy and fast as possible for the developer to understand why the test failed.

 **Good production code is *maintainable*; good test code is *obvious*.**
 {: .notice--info}